7 Different Ways to Floor a Patio or Any Outdoor Room

-The chosen colour must be in harmony with the materials used in the house and the garden, as well as the tones and textures of the garden foliage.
+- Must be in harmony with the surrounding colours and materials used in the interior space that links with the patio and the garden.
+Tones and textures must complement the garden’s foliage.

-Good patios have paving that’s weather resistant to avoid unsightly buckling or cracking in cold weather, and it mustn't absorb heat in the summer months or the floor becomes uncomfortable to walk on, bare foot.
+- Must be weather-resistant.
+The best patio floors have weather-resistant paving to avoid unsightly buckling or cracking in cold weather and must not absorb heat in the hot summer months.
+Outdoor flooring must not be uncomfortable to walk on, with bare feet.

 - Wood decks